U.S. orders Norfolk Southern to clean polluted Ohio derailment site

 The Environmental Protection Agency order requires Norfolk Southern to submit a work plan for EPA approval for the clean up associated with the Feb.
-3 derailment of a train loaded with toxic chemicals that caused a fire and sent a cloud of smoke over the town that forced thousands of residents to evacuate while railroad crews drained and burned off chemicals.
+3 derailment.
+The wreckof the train loaded with toxic chemicals resulted in a fire that sent clouds of smoke over the town.
+Thousands of residents had to evacuate while railroad crews drained and burned off chemicals.

-“Let me be clear: Norfolk Southern will pay for cleaning up the mess they created and for the trauma they’ve inflicted on this community," EPA Administrator Michael Regan said in a statement.
+"Let me be crystal clear: Norfolk Southern will pay for cleaning up the mess that they created and for trauma they've inflicted on this community," EPA Administrator Michael Regan said during a press conference in East Palestine.

+Norfolk Southern said in an emailed statement that it recognizes its responsibility to "thoroughly and safely" clean up the derailment site and pay for it, adding: "We are going to learn from this terrible accident and work with regulators and elected officials to improve railroad safety."

+Norfolk Southern shares were down 1.6% on Tuesday afternoon and have slid almost 11% since Feb.
+3.

 EPA issued the order under the federal Comprehensive Environmental Response, Compensation, and Liability Act, which gives it the authority to force parties responsible for pollution to clean it up.